jaipandya/SublimeTutor/tutorial/chapter_2_1.md

 Insert line before / after
 ===========================

-If your cursor is place on a line, you can directly add a line above or below and move your cursor directly to that location.
+You can directly add a line above or below your cursor position and move your cursor directly to that location.

 Insert line before - ⌘ (`command`) + ⇧ (shift) + ⏎ (enter/return)